Dolph Ziggler: The Dirty Dawgs (2019–2022)

 As part of the 2020 Draft in October, both Ziggler and Roode were drafted back to the SmackDown brand.
-On the January 8, 2021 episode of SmackDown, Ziggler and Roode defeated The Street Profits (Angelo Dawkins and Montez Ford) to win the SmackDown Tag Team Championship; with this win, Ziggler became the sixth wrestler (along with Kofi Kingston, The Miz, Jeff Hardy, Matt Hardy and John Morrison) to hold the original World Tag Team, Raw Tag Team and SmackDown Tag Team Championships.
-At the Royal Rumble on January 31, 2021, Ziggler entered the Royal Rumble match at No. 6, eliminating Jeff Hardy but was eliminated by Kane.
-At WrestleMania SmackDown on April 9, Roode and Ziggler defeated Alpha Academy (Chad Gable and Otis), Rey & Dominik Mysterio and The Street Profits in a fatal four-way match to retain the titles.
-On the April 16 episode of SmackDown, Ziggler and Roode retained the titles against The Street Profits.
-At WrestleMania Backlash on May 16, Ziggler and Roode lost the titles to Rey and Dominik Mysterio ending their reign at 128 days.
+On the January 8, 2021, episode of SmackDown, Ziggler and Roode defeated The Street Profits (Angelo Dawkins and Montez Ford) to win the SmackDown Tag Team Championship.
+They retained the titles until WrestleMania Backlash, where they lost the titles to Rey and Dominik Mysterio.
 They were drafted to the Raw brand in the 2021 Draft.
 On the October 25 episode of Raw, Ziggler and Roode defeated The Street Profits and Alpha Academy (Chad Gable and Otis) in a #1 contender's match for the Raw Tag Team Championship, facing the champions, RK-Bro (Randy Orton and Riddle) for the titles later that night in a losing effort.
 At Survivor Series on November 21, Ziggler participated in a 25-man dual-branded battle royal to commemorate the 25th anniversary of The Rock's debut at the 1996 Survivor Series, eliminating Mansoor before he was eliminated by AJ Styles.
 Ziggler competed in the Royal Rumble on January 29, 2022, entering at No. 16 but was eliminated by Bad Bunny and Rey Mysterio.

+NXT Champion (2022–2023)

 On the February 8 episode of NXT 2.0, Ziggler made a surprise appearance during a segment with Bron Breakker and Santos Escobar.
-At NXT Roadblock on March 8, Ziggler defeated Tommaso Ciampa and defending champion Breakker in a triple threat match to win the NXT Championship, capturing his first world championship in nearly nine years, while becoming the first NXT Champion to not be a part of NXT.
-The following week, he successfully defended his title against L. A. Knight.
+At NXT Roadblock on March 8, Ziggler defeated Tommaso Ciampa and defending champion Breakker in a triple threat match to win the NXT Championship.
+The following week, he successfully defended his title against LA Knight.
 At Stand & Deliver on April 2, he retained the title against Breakker due to interference from Roode.
 However, on the April 4 episode of Raw, Ziggler lost his title to Breakker, ending his reign at 27 days.

+On the July 11 episode of Raw, Ziggler helped Bobby Lashley and Matt Riddle against Seth "Freakin" Rollins and Theory's underhanded tactics during a tag team match, and after the match, Ziggler superkicked Theory, turning face for the first time since 2017.
+At the 2023 WWE Draft, he was undrafted.
+On the May 15 episode of Raw, Ziggler competed in a battle royal to determine the #1 contender for the Intercontinental Championship at Night of Champions, eliminating JD McDonagh, but would later get eliminated by Von Wagner.
+After getting eliminated, McDonagh would attack Ziggler, beginning a feud between the two.
+On the May 29 episode of Raw, Ziggler wrestled McDonagh, which ended in a double countout.
+McDonagh would once again attack Ziggler after the match.
+He was released on September 21, 2023, ending his 19-year tenure with the company.

+One-night return (2025)

+While being contracted to TNA, Ziggler returned to WWE as he entered The Last Time Is Now Tournament on the November 17, 2025 episode of Raw, where he lost to Solo Sikoa in the first round.